twistedtwig/hoh-Architecture/README.md

 }
 ```

-3) Register ServiceProviderQueryCommandLocator, which will intern use IServiceProvider
+3) Register ServiceProviderQueryCommandLocator, which will intern use IServiceProvider / setting UseServiceCollection option to true will register `ServiceProviderQueryCommandLocator` and `QueryCommandExecutor`

 ```
-//TODO this should be in the AddHohArchitecture setup process. builder.Services.AddTransient<IQueryCommandLocator, ServiceProviderQueryCommandLocator>();
+builder.Services.AddScoped<IQueryCommandLocator, ServiceProviderQueryCommandLocator>();
-builder.Services.AddTransient<IQueryHandler<TestQuery, TestQueryResult>, TestQueryHandler>();
+builder.Services.AddScoped<IQueryHandler<TestQuery, TestQueryResult>, TestQueryHandler>();
 ```

 Inject the locator and resolve: